Projective Dirac Operators, Twisted K-Theory and Local Index Formula: Introduction

-In conclusion, Morita equivalence of spectral triples is an equivalence relation. \end{proof} \begin{remark}As a special case, $\A$ is Morita equivalent to itself via $\E=\A$.
-Using universal connections on $\A$ one can construct new spectral triples which are called inner fluctuations of spectral triples \cite{Chamse}.
-Morita equivalence of spectral triples $(\A, \mathcal H, D_1)$ and $(\A, \mathcal H, D_2)$ with the same $\A$ and $\mathcal H$ is different from inner fluctuation of spectral triples, as the latter is generally not an equivalence relation when $\A$ is noncommutative.
-For instance, any spectral triple $(A, H, D)$ with a finite dimensional matrix algebra $A$ and a finite dimensional Hilbert space $H$, has an inner fluctuation $(A, H, 0)$, whereas $(A,H,D)$ is not an inner fluctuation of $(A,H,0)$ as long as $D\ne 0$.
+\begin{remark} There are at least three possible spaces of ``connections'' for spectral triples: \begin{enumerate} \item The space of $\sigma$-connections. \item The space of {\em 1-form connections}, i.e., connections induced from universal connections, which is a subspace of type i). \item The space of connections induced from projectional universal connections, which is a subspace of type ii). \end{enumerate} There are several reasons not restricting ourselves to the 1-form connections when trying to define Morita relation between spectral triples: \begin{enumerate} \item The Morita relation defined using 1-form connections is not symmetric. \item For the $Z_2$-graded cases (see Section \ref{Kasparov}), one need to use super-connections which are in general high order form connections \cite{GetzlerBook}. \item The Morita relation defined using 1-form connections does not include all bounded perturbations of Dirac operators. \end{enumerate} As a special case, $\A$ is Morita equivalent to itself via $\E=\A$.
+Using universal connections on $\A$, one can construct new spectral triples which are called inner fluctuations of spectral triples \cite{Chamse}. {\em Morita equivalence of spectral triples with common algebra $\A$ and pre-Hilbert space $\mathcal H$ is exactly bounded perturbation of Dirac operators.} In fact, $(\A,\mathcal H,D)$ is Morita equivalent to $(\A,\mathcal H,D+B)$ for any bounded self-adjoint operator $B$ (or bounded odd self-adjoint operator $B$ in the even case) through the bimodule $\A$ and the $(\A,\mathcal H,D)$-connection $\nabla$ given by $\nabla(1):=B$.
+Conversely, $(\A,\mathcal H,D+B)$ is Morita equivalent to $(\A,\mathcal H,D)$ through the $(\A,\mathcal H,D+B)$-connection $\nabla^*$ given by $\nabla^*(1)=-B$.
+This is not the case for inner fluctuation of spectral triples, as the latter is generally not an equivalence relation when $\A$ is noncommutative.
 In general, if we confine ourselves to equivalence bimodules with universal connections, the symmetry property in the above proof does not hold.
-However if we restrict the universal connections on equivalence bimodules to the projectional ones, the symmetry property holds again. \end{remark}
+However, if we restrict the universal connections on equivalence bimodules to the projectional ones, the symmetry property holds again.
+Unfortunately, Levi-Civita connections are not projectional connections. \end{remark}